 The Generalized Least Square (\textsc{gls}) estimator is a family of econometric methods that have seen numerous applications in empirical economics.
-As pointed out by Wooldridge (2003), parametric \textsc{gls} type estimators accommodate a deviation from the assumption that the errors in the model are homoskedastic and serial uncorrelated.
-For example, relative to the ordinary least squares regression model, \textsc{gls} no longer assumes that the covariance matrix of the errors is diagonal with identical diagonal elements.
+As pointed out by \hyperlink{Wooldridge, 2003}{Wooldridge (2003)}, parametric \textsc{gls} type estimators accommodate a deviation from the assumption that the errors in the model are homoskedastic and have no serial correlation.
+For example, compared to the ordinary least squares regression model, \textsc{gls} no longer assumes that the covariance matrix of the errors is diagonal with identical diagonal elements.

 In a more general setting, each error may be a random vector, which includes some of the most popular applications of \textsc{gls}.
-For example, the Seemingly Unrelated Regression (\textsc{sur}, Zellner, 1962 and 1971) has been developed for equation systems, and widely applied to gain efficiency by exploiting the correlation between errors across equations.
-Similarly, in the analysis of panel data the random effects model \textsc{rem} recognizes that there are individual specific, time-invariant features that are unobservable and uncorrelated with the explanatory variables.
-A useful extension to \textsc{re} is the correlated random effects (\textsc{cre}) model (Chamberlain, 1980; Wooldridge, 2005; Murtazashvili and Wooldridge, 2008), which allows the individual effects to be correlated with the explanatory variables usually as a linear function of the means of the regressors.
+For example, the Seemingly Unrelated Regression (\textsc{sur}, \hyperlink{Zellner, 1962}{Zellner, 1962} and \hyperlink{Zellner, 1971}{1971}) has been developed for equation systems, and widely applied to gain efficiency by exploiting the correlation between errors across equations.
+Similarly, in the analysis of panel data the random effects model (\textsc{rem}) recognizes that there are individual specific, time-invariant features that are unobservable and uncorrelated with the explanatory variables.

 However, the parametric \textsc{gls} still maintains the assumption that the error vector of each individual has the same covariance matrix.
-In reality however, heterogeneity in error distributions is a major concern in empirical analysis.
-Such heterogeneity can be caused by observations on individuals or households reflecting variation in demographics such as the size of the household, and the level of income among others.
-It is a challenge for analysts who seek reliable inference with the data to capture the form of the heterogeneity in observations.
+In reality, however, heterogeneity in error distributions is a major concern in empirical analyses.
+Such heterogeneity can be caused by observations on individuals or households reflecting variation in features such as the size of the household and the level of income, among others.
+It is a challenge for analysts who seek efficient estimates and inference with the data to capture the form of the heterogeneity in observations.